-Cash decreased by £1.9m during the year, from £6.9m to £5.0m.
+Cash decreased by £0.2m during the year, from £5.0m to £4.8m.
 Spend on capital projects was particularly high during the year as a result of the water ingress works.
 This multi-year, multi-million pound project is essential to maintain the main College building but presents a significant financial challenge as the cash flow funding required far exceeds the cash available from operational activities.
-The original project timeframe of 15 years has been reduced to an estimated 8 years by working on the least disruptive parts of the works during term time (excluding exam period).
+The original project timeframe of 15 years has been reduced to an estimated 5 years by working on the least disruptive parts of the works during term time (excluding exam period).
 This reduction in project period is desirable because it reduces the impact of inflation on the overall project cost and it is also considered important to address the water ingress issue promptly before the current state of the building is further degraded.
-However truncating the project term further increases the pressure on cash flows for the College and it has been agreed that the investment portfolio will be used to fund the works as necessary.
+However, truncating the project term further increases the pressure on cash flows for the College and it has been agreed that the investment portfolio will be used to fund the works as necessary.
 Work is ongoing to source donation income to support the project as it is important to minimise the impact on the investment portfolio.
-Post year end a major gift of £0.5m towards the project cost has been gratefully received.